*NEW* Scroll down to find out about this year's field meetings, to download copies of the Lanarkshire Botany Newsletter and much more!

 In addition to fieldwork, we are gathering photographs taken in Lanarkshire for a new web project aimed at helping local botanists with identification.

-We have an occasional newsletter with up-to-date news from across the vice-county.
+We have an occasional newsletter with up-to-date news from across the vice-county: scroll down to download your copy.
 If anyone would like a copy of the current newsletter or the field programme for the coming months, please email me and ask for it!

 And if you're ever in our part of the world, please lend us some of your time and assistance.
 There's always something going on!